What Are Your Alternatives To Standard Savings Accounts?

 3 Alternatives to Standard Savings Accounts

-Your bank probably won’t tell you this, but if you do some quick Googling, you can find high-yield savings accounts— and their interest rates– pretty easily.
-High-yield savings accounts typically offer better yields than standard savings accounts.
+Your bank probably won’t tell you this, but if you do some quick Googling, you can find high-yield accounts—and their interest rates–pretty easily.
+High-yield accounts typically offer better yields than standard savings accounts.

 2. Certificates of Deposit